-Our love for leggings had always been strong.
-But as this year has tested our relationships with our housemates and the DoorDash delivery people, our feelings for these wonderful, comfy, stretchy bottoms has only intensified.
-Luckily, being stuck at home has provided endless opportunities to figure out which tops and accessories that make our go-to Lululemons look their best.
+Our love for leggings has always been strong.
+But as some of us are still riding that WFH train, or needing comfy outfits to supervise remote learning, our feelings for these wonderful, comfy, stretchy bottoms have only intensified.
+Luckily, being stuck at home has provided endless opportunities to figure out which tops and accessories make our go-to Lululemons look their best.
 But when it comes to footwear, we’ve got more than a few stylish ideas.
-Here, ten shoes to wear with leggings from now until, well, probably the end of 2021.
+Here, ten shoes to wear with leggings from now until, well, probably the end of 2022.

 But first!
 A reminder of the two cardinal rules of pairing tops with leggings.

 Nine times out of ten, wearing leggings with a shirt that hits just above your hips or higher, like a cropped sweater, will throw your proportions out of whack and do nothing good for your figure.
 (Basically, the only exception is if you’re wearing true workout gear, like a breezy tank or sports bra.)
 So, stick to longer blouses and tunics and save your ‘90s baby tee for another day.

 The second rule is actually the same rule we follow when pairing shoes and dresses or skirts—the shorter the hemline, the shorter your heel should be, and vice versa.
 While a midi dress looks best with a sizeable heel rather than flats, an oversize knit that hits well below your bum will look better with some block-heel booties than flat loafers.

 The key to pulling off skin-tight black leggings and snakeskin ankle boots—whether they’re deep brown or bright white—is to find just the right shaft height and width.
 This is not the time for ankle-hugging sock booties, so opt for structured leather instead, that leaves a bit of room between the boot and your leg.
 As for shaft height?
 Look for something that hits about two inches above your ankle bone.